Shaaali/identity-apps/docs/guides/authentication/enterprise-login/add-saml-idp-login.md

 https://api.asgardeo.io/t/<organization_name>/commonauth
 ```

-After you register the app, you should get the required configurations.
-You can get the configurations manually from the IdP, or you can get the metadata file of the IdP.
+After you register the app, you should get the required configurations as explained below.

--   Manual configuration:
+-   If you are manually applying the IdP configurations to Asgardeo, you need the following configurations:
     - **Issuer** (also known as entityId)
     - **Single sign on URL** of the identity provider (also known as login URL)
     - **Identity Provider Certificate**

--   Metadata file configuration:
+-   If you are using metadata to apply the IdP configurations to Asgardeo, you need the following:
     - **SAML IdP metadata file** of the identity provider
     - **Identity Provider Certificate**

 ## Register the SAML IdP

+Now, let's register the SAML IdP in Asgardeo.

 1. On the Asgardeo console, click **Develop > Connections**.
 2. Click **New Connections**.
 3. Select **Standard-Based IdP**.
-4. Provide a unique **identity provider name** and select **SAML**.
+4. Provide a unique **identity provider name**, select **SAML**, and click **Next**.

    <img :src="$withBase('/assets/img/guides/idp/saml-enterprise-idp/register-saml-idp.png')" alt="Create SAML Enterprise IDP in Asgardeo">